-Create a better environment around you – You may think the world has gone to pieces at the moment, but you can try and keep your slice of this world in one piece.
+Create a better environment around you – You may think the world has gone to pieces at the

 As I write this I have my headphones in playing 90’s power ballads.
 In fact Eurythmics and Annie Lennox are sometimes being sung out loud in my little office right now.

 So listen to music that uplifts you, watch things on TV that make you happy, call family and friends you love to speak with that make you feel good (Simply Red now playing).